 To Be Announced (TBA) and Bond Forward transactions are recorded as regular buys and sells of investments and not as derivatives.
 TBA is a contract for the purchase or sale of mortgage-backed securities to be delivered on a future date.
 The term TBA is derived from the fact that the actual mortgage-backed security that will be delivered to fulfill a TBA trade is not designated at the time the trade is made.
 The securities are to be announced 48 hours prior to the established trade settlement date.
 TBAs are issued by the Federal Home Loan Mortgage Corporation (FHLMC), the Federal National Mortgage Association (FNMA), and Government National Mortgage Association (GNMA).
 In accordance with FASB Accounting Standards Codification Section 815, Derivatives and Hedging, TBA and Bond Forward contracts are deemed regular way trades as they are completed within the time frame generally established by regulations and conventions in the marketplace or by the exchange on which they are executed.
-Thus, recording of TBA and Bond Forward contracts recognizes the acquisition or disposition of the securities at the full contract amounts on day one of the trade.
+Thus, recording of TBA and Bond Forward contracts are done of the trade.